mattstuddert/readme-template/README.md

 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/yourusername)
 - Twitter - [@yourusername](https://www.twitter.com/yourusername)

-**Note: Please delete this line and add/remove/edit lines above based on what links you'd like to share.**
+**Note: Delete this line and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

-**Note: Please delete this line and edit this section's content as necessary.
+**Note: Delete this line and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**